mp-amal/Devasthal-Site-Characterization/README.md

 ## Notes
 - The scripts are intended for raw observational FITS data.
 - Different binning settings are handled consistently during the seeing (arcsec) calculation.

+The pipeline uses DAOStarFinder for source detection and applies 1D/2D Gaussian fitting for FWHM estimation where required; some utility functions were developed for flexibility and future use and may not be invoked in the current main workflow. 🙂):